netopyr/reduxfx/README.md

 ### View-Function

-The View-Function kept in the package [com.netopyr.reduxfx.todo.view](view package) defines the view of the TodoMVC JavaFX example.
+The View-Function kept in the package [com.netopyr.reduxfx.todo.view][package view] defines the view of the TodoMVC JavaFX example.
 This is the least stable part of ReduxFX and you can expect significant changes in the future in this area.

 The view in a functional reactive UI application is defined as a mapping from the application state (AppModel in this example) to the corresponding VirtualScenegraph.
 The VirtualScenegraph is an immutable data structure that defines what the real JavaFX should look like.